Mordax/deprecatedblog/_posts/2017-01-17-blockname.md

  This project is so named *[blockname](https://github.com/telehash/blockname)*

- The project started back in 2014, and was updated a few weeks ago, however any last major commit was done in 2015.
+ It started back in 2014, and was updated a few weeks ago, however any last major commit was done in 2015.
 It's about three years old.
 It's written 100% in ```javascript```.

  It's currently being tested on a couple of websites, and is working on [Testnet](http://testnet.coinsecrets.org/?to=322562.000001).